markcyril28/PlantPhyloBuilder/README.md

 sudo apt install git -y
 ```

-Then, run this command in the wsl/ubuntu command line to copy/clone the repository:
+Then, run this command in your desired directory in the wsl/ubuntu command line to copy/clone the repository:
 ```
 git clone https://github.com/markcyril28/PlantPhyloBuilder.git
 ```